 At Pacific Since: 2011

-Mamoun M. Alhamadsheh, PhD is an associate professor of pharmaceutical chemistry at University of the Pacific.
+Mamoun M. Alhamadsheh, PhD is a professor of pharmaceutical chemistry at University of the Pacific.
 He earned his bachelor of pharmacy from Jordan University of Science and Technology in Irbid, Jordan.
 Dr. Alhamadsheh earned his doctor of philosophy in medicinal chemistry from the University of Toledo.
 He performed his post-doctoral research in the area of chemical biology at Portland State University and Stanford University.

 Dr. Alhamadsheh joined the Pacific family in 2011.
 He loves interacting with students at Pacific and sharing his enthusiasm for his research activities.